-A DEI consultant drives the equal employment opportunity (EEO) forward to create a more inclusive and equitable organization where every single team member believes and feels they belong and becomes more engaged.
+A DEI consultant drives opportunities to create a more inclusive and equitable organization where every single team member believes and feels they belong and therefore becomes more engaged.
 Forbes and McKinsey & Co studies show this situation ultimately leads to a more innovative, competitive and profitable organization.

-As a consultant, we enter a workplace, create an assessment of current demographics, discuss company goals with the client, and provide recommendations on how to reach those goals.
-We work closely with the client to ultimately create an environment where everyone in the workplace feels their voice is heard and their ideas matter. l
+As a consultant, we enter an organization as a partner, assess the current demographics, discuss company goals with the client, and provide recommendations on how to reach those goals.
+We work closely with the client to put effective concrete actions into place to ultimately create an environment where everyone in the workplace feels their voice is heard and their ideas matter.

-In addition to it being smart for business:
+In addition to it being smart for business, some other facts about a true Culture of Inclusion :

 It is the way the world is evolving so be proactive and create Best Practices in a New Normal now to get ahead of the Next Normal